Pro Wrestling Pride: Growth, Hiatus & Eventual Demise (2016-2017)

 Towards the end of 2015, Pride would do its first show outside of Devon or Cornwall, where they would appear in Taunton, Somerset; which would then hold three shows in January with Kenny Omega (who would be awarded a 5-star match by Pro Wrestling Illustrated that year) and WWE Hall of Famer Tatanka, July featuring Rob Van Dam in front of over 800 people, and in October with Adam Rose Pride would promote 25 shows in the year of 2016, despite taking the month of November off.
 Pride would also introduce a female only championship; with Nadia Sapphire winning the Pride Women's Championship in October 2016.

 However, despite crowd attendances growing and United Kingdom wrestling being its strongest since the 1980s, increasing competition and heightened number of events required more events to feature international wrestlers than ever before.
 This in turn effected Pride and in September 2017, the company fell into hiatus as owner Darren Ferguson placed the company in a state of hiatus owing to debts surrounding the shows.
 Despite saying that he would be "closing down all future live events", he has also stated that the company would start up again once issues had been resolved.

 The company's last shows before the hiatus included a three-day tour with shows in Taunton, Launceston and Plymouth, with the last being the 5th iteration of the Heroes and Legends event.
 These shows included guest appearances from Simon Gotch, Carlito and Joey Ryan.

 International Events

-Despite being a regional touring product; based in the South West of England, Pride has promoted shows in Europe outside of the UK.
+Despite being a regional touring product; based in the South West of England, Pride promoted shows in Europe outside of the UK.
 The first of these, being the 2015 international Brussels Tattoo Convention, and then again in February 2016 taking a team to co-promote two shows in Lisbon based Centro De Treinos De Wrestling.
 The team they would take included regular Pride members Saviour himself, Jigsaw, Ultimo Tiger, Cy Gregory and even Senior Referee Ed Dyer.